No Data? No Problem: Robust Vision-Tabular Learning with Missing Values: Experimental Setting

 \textbf{M\&Ms} is a multi-centre, multi-vendor, and multi-disease dataset from a cardiac image segmentation challenge~\cite{campello2021multi} used as an external dataset to evaluate whether our method can generalize to cardiac data outside the UK Biobank.
 It consists of 150 training, 32 validation, and 106 testing short-axis cine CMR images coming from 5 different centers and 4 different vendors.
 The dataset also includes tabular attributes describing the patient phenotype and demographics, a full list is available in SM Table \ref{supp_tab:mnms_attr}.
 We perform the same sampling of the volumes as for the UK Biobank, using 11 image slices over 10 frames, cropped around the center of the heart to a size of 128x128.
 We use the dataset for cardiac disease classification, representing 4 different cardiac diseases and healthy samples.

 \textbf{Data Visual Marketing (DVM)} dataset includes 1,451,784 images of cars at varying degree angles and their corresponding tabular attributes.
 We use the same preprocessing technique as~\cite{hager2023best}, resulting in 70,565 training image-tabular pairs, 17,642 validation pairs, and 88,207 test pairs.
 The tabular attributes include fields on the cars' length, height, or price.
 We evaluate the performance of our models on this dataset using model classification into 286 classes.
 As some of the attributes used in the pretraining can be used to directly identify the car model, such as the size of the car, we use a selection of attributes for the task tuning that ensures no information leakage between the training and test set.
+We note that our downstream attribute selection is more conservative compared to~\cite{du2024tip} and consequently the performance metrics reported here differ from those reported in TIP.
 A full list of attributes used for the pretraining and fine-tuning is available in SM Table \ref{supp_tab:dvm_attr}.